 The University is committed to recruiting students and staff with the highest potential and a desire to succeed, and to supporting them to ensure they achieve their goals.
 Our relentless drive to widen participation continues, with our vision cementing the direction of outreach and access work and accompany set out in our Access and Participation Plan (APP), which guides our activity until 2025.
-The University has two aims: firstly, to enrol and retain UK students who are under-represented at the University; and secondly, to raise aspirations, attainment and progression to higher education through intensive engagement with schools and the wider community.
+We have two aims: first, to enrol and retain UK students who are underrepresented at the University; and second, to raise aspirations, attainment and progression to higher education through intensive engagement with schools and the wider community.